 Learn From Crowdfunding Success Stories

-Explore a few YouCaring fundraisers for examples of courageous storytelling, such as Help Jill Fight!, K9 for Alvin, Ashley Picco Memorial Fund, and Building The Hospital of Hope.
+Explore a few YouCaring fundraisers for examples of courageous storytelling, such as Fifi’s dancing legs fund to help kids with special needs, K9 for Alvin, Ashley Picco Memorial Fund, and Building The Hospital of Hope.
 Ask yourself questions that include:

 Plan Your Crowdfunding Campaign Strategy

 Create a map of the story you will tell to introduce your cause to potential donors.
 Start by identifying the pieces you need in order to tell your full story.
 Mark which details you have and which ones you may need to find or develop.
 Essentials include an inspiring title, a clear goal, a deadline, and specific details that paint a unique, personal and compelling picture.

 Your story also needs to answer basic questions any reader would have: who, what, where, when and why.
 In addition, what details will make your online fundraiser come alive?
 Make a list of photos and videos that exist and that you could create.
 Use this fundraising strategy template to help get started.

 Develop an outline to prioritize information from your story map.
 Which information in your story map will attract attention, keep people reading, and motivate them to make donations?
 Write your story with those pieces.
 Add supporting details that help connect the dots for readers.
 Each of these elements are key to a successful crowdfunding strategy.